bradonomics/bradonomics.com/_pages/canon.md

 Craig Mod on [books, walks, and the edge of the world](https://medium.com/@craigmod/books-experiences-and-the-edges-of-our-world-4e18d1fb8e58).

 Austin Kleon on [keeping a logbook](https://austinkleon.com/2010/01/31/logbook/) and how [diaries are evidence of our days](https://austinkleon.com/2017/11/29/evidence/).

-## History

-I wish there were better history books.
-I have no idea why, but most authors of history are incapable of good storytelling.
-Thankfully there are some good films like [Into the West](https://en.wikipedia.org/wiki/Into_the_West_(miniseries)) and [John Adams](https://en.wikipedia.org/wiki/John_Adams_(miniseries)).

-If you know of a good history book, email me the details.